optimyze/kibana/src/plugins/profiling/README.md

 From within the local `kibana` repository:
 - checkout the branch you want to deploy with e.g. `git checkout 8.3+profiler`
-- if you didn't do this before on your branch: `yarn kb reset && yarn kbn bootstrap`
+- if you didn't do this before on your branch: `yarn kbn reset && yarn kbn bootstrap`
 - build the docker image with `node scripts/build --docker-images --skip-docker-ubi --skip-docker-ubuntu`
 - docker tag with `docker tag docker.elastic.co/kibana-ci/kibana-cloud:8.4.0-SNAPSHOT docker.elastic.co/observability-ci/kibana-profiling:8.4.0-$(git rev-parse --short HEAD)` (the previous build step shows the version, if in doubt look at the first entry of `docker image ls`)
 - push the docker image with `docker push docker.elastic.co/observability-ci/kibana-profiling:8.4.0-$(git rev-parse --short HEAD)`